tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client might offer shares for several elliptic curves or multiple FFDHE groups.
 The key_exchange values for each KeyShareEntry MUST by generated independently.
 Clients MUST NOT offer multiple KeyShareEntry values for the same group.
 Clients MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.

-Servers offer exactly one KeyShareEntry value, which corresponds to the key exchange used for the negotiated cipher suite.
-Servers MUST NOT offer a KeyShareEntry value for a group not offered by the client in its corresponding KeyShare or "supported_groups" extension.

-Implementations MAY check for violations of these rules and and MAY abort the connection with a fatal "illegal_parameter" alert if one is violated.
+Servers MAY check for violations of these rules and and MAY abort the connection with a fatal "illegal_parameter" alert if one is violated.

-If the server selects an (EC)DHE cipher suite and no mutually supported group is available between the two endpoints' KeyShare offers, yet there is a mutually supported group that can be found via the "supported_groups" extension, then the server MUST reply with a HelloRetryRequest.
-If there is no mutually supported group at all, the server MUST NOT negotiate an (EC)DHE cipher suite.
+Servers offer exactly one KeyShareEntry which corresponds to one of the KeyShareEntries offered by the client.
+Servers MUST NOT send a KeyShareEntry for any group not indicated in the "supported_groups" extension.

 [[TODO: Recommendation about what the client offers.
 Presumably which integer DH groups and which curves.]]